-Calder, Oudolf and Serpentine Pavilion in Somerset
+Finding Calder, Oudolf and a Serpentine Pavilion at Hauser & Wirth

 Books & Exhibitions

 Inspiration can be found in the most unlikely of places.
 This week while escaping the city heat for a little rural life, we happened upon Hauser & Wirth Somerset, an art institution nestled in farmland.
 Here the premise is fusing arts and ideas – paintings and sculptures live with architecture, design, and crafted landscapes.
-There are creative workshops here and niche publishing, artisan objects for sale and some excellent locally-sourced food to enjoy.
+There are creative workshops here and niche publishing, artisan objects for sale, and some excellent locally-sourced food to enjoy.

 On until September is the exhibition ‘Alexander Calder: From the Stony River to the Sky’.
 The American abstract artist was attuned to the rhythms of the land surrounding his Connecticut studio where he moved to from Paris in the 1930s, and where he created some of his most exciting mobiles and stabiles.
 It, therefore, feels completely perfect to show Calder’s grand scale outdoor sculptures here, in nature rather than in the confines of an urban gallery.

 At Hauser & Wirth Somerset, and amongst the Dutch planting designer Piet Oudolf’s radical landscape, Calder comes alive.
 At the end of the ‘Oudolf Field’ sits the Serpentine Radic Pavilion by Chilean architect Smiljan Radic, which now lives permanently here.
 Inspired by Oscar Wild’s ‘The Selfish Giant’, this playful building is the perfect space from where to observe Oudolf’s fascinating approach to planting design, and Calder’s moving sculptures that continuously alter in shape and character.